0rAX0/GNOME-Concepts/README.md

 **Q: I'm a developper and I want to take an idea and make it availble upstream instead of making an extension, is that possible?**

 A: Yep.
-See `How to start working on a project` above and do everything it says, and instead of linking to a repo add a link to your Bugzilla report and update the Wiki page when your patch is commited upstream.
+See `How to start working on a project` above and do everything it says, and instead of linking to a repo add a link to your Bugzilla report and update the Wiki page when your patch is committed upstream.

 **Q: We are a distro/GS fork, can we take ideas from here?**